 - Resist the urge to stir the cake!
 No need to stir the blueberries, cake mix, and melted butter.
 Simply layer all ingredients in a tart pan, cake pan, or other baking dish, then pop in the oven.
 It’s hands off from there!

-Dreaming about making another cake already.
-If you make this Blueberry Dump Cake recipe, please let us know by leaving a review and rating below!
-We think you’ll agree it’s pretty irresistible!
+I’m already dreaming about making this Blueberry Dump Cake again.
+If you give it a try, please let us know by leaving a review and rating below!
+I think you’ll agree it’s pretty irresistible!

 Other easy dessert recipes to check out: